-The shortjaw cisco has been extirpated from Lake Huron and Lake Erie and is in decline in Lake Superior and Great Slave Lake.
+This species has been extirpated from Lakes Huron and Lake Erie and is in decline in Lake Superior and Great Slave Lake.
 It is still present in Lake Nipigon and numerous smaller lakes where its status is not well known.
-Threats include: food fisheries; habitat loss and degradation resulting from urban, agriculture and industrial activities; introductions of exotic species; sea lamprey predation, and population destabilization resulting from climatic change, and introgressive hybridization.
-Remaining populations are severely fragmented and the rescue potential is negligible especially as only remaining U.S. populations are those in Lake Superior which are probably endangered.
+Threats include fishing, introduction of exotics and climate change.

-Possible Protective Measures and Impacts: Legal listing of the shortjaw cisco will invoke the prohibition provisions of SARA.
+Legal listing of the shortjaw cisco will invoke the prohibition provisions of SARA.
 Potential measures could include:

-- Reduction or curtailment of fishing activities if they are deemed to be detrimental to the recovery of the species. - Monitoring of fisheries catch and by-catch to determine current and/or allowable levels of harvest. - Issuance of permits to allow incidental harvest at prescribed rates. - More research directed at better understanding of the life history and habitat requirements of the species. - Continued support for broad based ecosystem and watershed initiatives that will contribute to the recovery of the species. - Development of stewardship initiatives that would involve stakeholders in recovery efforts. - Continued support for educational awareness programs to inform the public and stakeholders about the shortjaw cisco. - Development of recommendations to fisheries management agencies to promote site-specific recovery efforts.
+- Reduction or curtailment of fishing activities if they are deemed to be detrimental to the recovery of the species. - Monitoring of fisheries catch and by-catch to determine current and/or allowable levels of harvest. - Issuance of permits to allow incidental harvest at prescribed rates. - More research directed at better understanding of the taxonomy, life history and habitat requirements of the species. - Continued support for broad based ecosystem and watershed initiatives that will contribute to the recovery of the species. - Development of stewardship initiatives that would involve stakeholders in recovery efforts. - Continued support for educational awareness programs to inform the public and stakeholders about the shortjaw cisco. - Development of recommendations to fisheries management agencies to promote site-specific recovery efforts.